imugikk/HackerRank/README.md

 # hackerrank
-documentation of problem solving start from A Very Big Sum because i forgot to save previous problems
+documentation of problem solving start from A Very Big Sum using C++ language, before that I used python language to solved the previous problem.